ypid/dotfiles-1/README.md

   * Strips trailing withspace automatically upon save.
   * My personal zsh prompt theme (marelo) - same as skwp's one but without the `user@machine` bit (not relevant for me)
   * My personal vim color scheme (marelo)
+    * darker background and different colors
     * 4 spaces indenting by default
     * 3px line space between the lines for better readability
-    * dark background and different colors

 ## What is YADR?